Home / Brush-Footed (Nymphalidae) / Meadow Fritillary (Boloria bellona)

 Adult Butterfly

-Color and Appearance: When the wings are open, the upper tip of the forewings are seen squared off, while both the pairs of wings have reddish-orange coloration with dense black markings.
-When the wings are closed, the underside of the hindwings exhibits patterns in orange and purplish brown along with an off-white basal patch in each.
-Additionally, the males have a bright and broad yellow border on the underside of both the wings.
+Color and Appearance: In flight or when resting with wings spread, the forewings display a squared-off tip, and both pairs of wings boast a reddish-orange hue with dense black markings.
+The underside of the hindwings reveals a complex pattern in orange and purplish brown, featuring an off-white basal patch.
+Males are distinguished by a prominent, bright yellow border on the underside of their wings.

 Eggs